safesoftware/FMETraining/ServerAuthoring3SelfServe2/Exercise1.md

 <br>**1) Open Workspace**
-<br>Open the workspace from exercise 4, or the begin workspace listed above.
-You can see that it consists of a Reader, two Writers, three transformers, and various published parameters.
+<br>Open the begin workspace listed above.
+You can see that it consists of a reader, two writers, three transformers, and various published parameters.

-To clip data to a particular neighborhood first requires a Reader for those neighborhood features, so that is the first step...
+To clip data to a particular neighborhood first requires a reader for those neighborhood features, so that is the first step...

 <br>**2) Add Reader**